TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 where:
 - `gene`: the HGNC gene symbol.
 (This field is not required for neoantigen candidates derived from other sources than SNVs)
 - `mutation.mutatedXmer`: the neoantigen candidate sequence, i.e. the mutated amino acid sequence.
 In case of SNVs, the mutation should be located in the middle.
-We advise that the point mutation is flanked by 13 amino acid on both sites (IUPAC 1 respecting casing, eg: A) to cover both MHC I and MHC II neoepitopes
+We advise that the point mutation is flanked by 13 amino acid on both sites (IUPAC 1 respecting casing, eg: A) to cover both MHC I and MHC II neopeptides
 - `mutation.wildTypeXmer`: the equivalent non-mutated amino acid sequence (IUPAC 1 respecting casing, eg: A).
 This field shall be empty, specially in the case of neoantigen candidates derived from other sources than SNVs.
 - `patientIdentifier`: the patient identifier
 - `rnaExpression`: RNA expression. (**optional**) (see *NOTE*) This value can be in any format chosen by the user (e.g. TPM, RPKM) but it is recommended to be consistent for data that should be compared.
-- `rnaVariantAlleleFrequency`: the variant allele frequency calculated from the RNA (Should be empty or NA if no value available, this will be estimated using the `dnaVariantAlleleFrequency` if not available)
+- `rnaVariantAlleleFrequency`: the variant allele frequency (VAF) calculated from the RNA (**optional**)
-- `dnaVariantAlleleFrequency`: the variant allele frequency calculated from the DNA.
-Should be empty or NA if no value available.
+- `dnaVariantAlleleFrequency`: the VAF calculated from the DNA. (**optional**)

+**NOTE:**

-**NOTE:** If rnaExpression is not provided, expression will be estimated by gene expression in TCGA cohort indicated in the `tumorType` in the patient data (see below).
+- If rnaExpression is not provided and the tumor type is given in the patient data, expression will be estimated by gene expression in TCGA cohort indicated in the `tumorType` in the patient data (see below).
+Please, not that this does not work for mouse data.
+Here, expression imputation is currently not supported.
+- If `dnaVariantAlleleFrequency` is given while `rnaVariantAlleleFrequency` is not given, the VAF in RNA will be estimated by the VAF in DNA.
+This means that feature scores that rely on the VAF in RNA will be calulated with the VAF in DNA.

 ### JSON file format